 A shopping gallery for the well off Parisians

-Unlike the Galerie Colbert that attracted all crowds, the Galerie Vivienne became an exclusive gallery.
+Unlike the Galerie Colbert next door that attracted all crowds, the Galerie Vivienne became an exclusive gallery.

-It indeed embodied embody the 'bourgeois spirit' of the time.
+It indeed embodied the ‘bourgeois spirit’ of the time.

-The architect Francois-Jacques Delannoy built the most elegant and sophisticated shopping gallery of Paris.
+Marchoux entrusted the architect Francois-Jacques Delannoy with the construction of the most elegant and sophisticated shopping gallery of Paris!

 The Galerie Vivienne indeed boasts an architecture worthy of the greatest palaces!

 Its lavish Pompeian style decoration revolves around three themes: Success, Wealth and Commerce.

 Thus appeared plethora of columns, arches, crystal candelabra, cornices carved with sheaves of wheat and palm, laurel wreaths, cornucopia and caducei!

 Hand-carved and polished wood and wrought iron embellish the shops’ canopies and arched windows.

 Facchina Giandomenico, one of the leading ceramists of the 19th century produced the mosaic-tiled floors; you’ll find his signature embedded in the tiles by the entrance.